cwgm/cwgm.github.com/_posts/2013-03-18-The rise of the foodie.md

 permalink: /the-rise-of-the-foodie
 ---

 ### It’s hard to put a finger on when it all started.
 It could have been when cookery books started being coffee-table glossies to drool over.
-Or when Hugh Fearnley-Whittingstall's red Land Rover solwed to a halt outside River Cottage for the first time.
+Or when Hugh Fearnley-Whittingstall's red Land Rover slowed to a halt outside River Cottage for the first time.

 It might just be that we got bored of the same old food staples — the ones that came in with rationing and somehow led us to forget our rich food history.